Why Caravans Roll Over

 Our article listing caravan rollover reports in the media is an unfortunate reminder of how common this type of accident is in Australia.

-In the videos below, a caravan has become unstable with catastrophic consequences.
+In the caravan roll over videos below, each caravan has become unstable with catastrophic consequences.
 These accidents were due to a range of factors both within and outside the driver's control.

 Factors within the driver's control include speed, weight of both the caravan and tow vehicle and the distribution of that weight, particularly in the caravan.